ahmed-abd-alalim/Codakt/README.md

 # Codakt  -  online courses website template
-Egyptour is a fully responsive tourism website template, responsive for all devices, built using HTML, CSS, and JavaScript.
+Codakt is a fully responsive online courses website template, responsive for all devices, built using HTML, CSS, and JavaScript.

 ## Demo